The Kid from Broken Gun

 The Kid from Broken Gun is a 1952 American western action film directed by Fred F. Sears, and starring Charles Starrett, Jock Mahoney, Angela Stevens, Tristram Coffin, and Myron Healey.
 The film was released by Columbia Pictures on August 16, 1952.
-This film became the 65th and final in the Durango Kid series.
+This was the sixty-fifth and final film in the Durango Kid series.

 Plot

 After having threatened Matt Fallon, Jack Mahoney is on trial for Fallon's murder and the theft of a strong box.
 His friends Steve Reynolds and Smiley Burnette await the verdict.
 Mahoney's attorney, Gail Kingston, puts on a poor defense and Mahoney is jailed.

 Doc Handy arrives with proof of ownership of the stolen box, but is killed before he can testify.
 Steve Reynolds (secretly The Durango Kid) tells of the discovery of hidden Santa Ana gold believed to be in the stolen strong box.

 The Durango Kid gathers all interested parties in the courtroom and reveals the actual progression of events, thus exposing the real murderer.